fssa-batch3/vignesh.ramachandran__web_project/README.md

 - Scenario 1: Successfully view Menu/Category in cart
     - Steps:
         1. Log in as a buyer.
+        2. click the "cart" in the nav bar.
-        2. Navigate to the cart page.
+        3. It navigate to the cart page.
-        3. View the list of Menu/Category in the cart.
+        4. You can view the list of Menu/Category in the cart.
     - Expected Result:
         - The user can view the list of Menu/Category in the cart.